-b.
+- i.
+Copies of annual monitoring reports pertaining to the Conservation Easement for years selected by the Stewardship Council or its designee; - ii.
 A statement as to whether any violations of the Conservation Easement were observed during the reporting period, and the outcome of any action taken to correct such violation;

-c.
-A statement as to whether any amendments to the Conservation Easement were approved during the reporting period, with copies of any such amendments included in the Status Reports;

-d.
-A statement as to whether fee title of the property was conveyed, the date of such conveyance, and the identity of the transferee; and e.
-A report providing an accounting of how the Grant Funds have been invested or expended in furtherance of the purposes of this Agreement.
+- iii.
+A statement as to whether any amendments to the Conservation Easement were approved during the reporting period, with copies of any such amendments included in the Status Reports; and - iv.
+A statement as to whether fee title of the property was conveyed, the date of such conveyance, and the identity of the transferee.